AlexNoyanov/MPEI/README.md

 Here is some of my projects
 with Raspberry PI such as:
 0) LCD1602 screen data printing
-1) Frases generator for ESpeak
+1) Phrases generator for ESpeak
 3) My PI-based web site
 4) Some other things..